-The Ministerwill write to new part-time members of the Authority, outlining their duties and responstilities as a member of the Board.
+The Minister will write to new part-time members of the Authority, outlining their duties and responsibilities as a member of the Board.

-One the Agendy receives notice that members have been appointed, the MPA Secretariat will send (by mail) n onbording package which contains relevant administrative paperwork for completion by to formalise their part-time appointment.
+Once the Agency receives notice that members have been appointed, the MPA Secretariat will send (by email) an onboarding package which contains relevant administrative paperwork for completion by the member to formalise their part-time appointment.

-The onboarding email wit include documents to be completed by the member, as well as requests for further information, to give effect to the operations of the Board.
-Such documents and requests will include (but are milimited to):
+The onboarding email will include documents to be completed by the member, as well as requests for further information, to give effect to the operations of the Board.
+Such documents and requests will include (but are not limited to):

 - conflict of interest policy

-- conflict of interest declaration
+- conflict of interest declaration form

-- and diversity form personal particulars equity
+- personal particulars equity and diversity form

 - tax file number declaration

-- superannuation standard hoice form
+- superannuation standard choice form

 - health declaration form

-- Australian Federal Police, national poli ck guide
+- Australian Federal Police, national police check guide

-- Australian Federal Police, national police e check
+- Australian Federal Police, national police check form

 - fair work information statement

 - request for travel information

-- information pertaining to frequency of payment sitting fees, and how superannuation and travel allowance are to be paid
+- information pertaining to frequency of payment of sitting fees, and how superannuation and travel allowance are to be paid

 - request for information for member profile, to be published on the Authority's website and in official publications.

-All paperwork should be completed as soon as possible and returned to the MA Secretariat.
+All paperwork should be completed as soon as possible and returned to the MPA Secretariat.
 The conflict of interests declarations should be completed after the induction and meeting with the probity advisor.

 The MPA Secretariat will coordinate an induction with new members, preferably within one week of appointment, or at a convenient time before a Board meeting.
-The induction ill be had at the Agency's head office in Townsville.
+The induction will be held at the Agency's head office in Townsville.